Choose an ADA compliant toilet with these five easy tips

 But labels alone don’t tell the whole story.
 Because contractors or homeowners often change out toilet seats, their height may not be included on labels.
 Many seats tack on at least 1" of total height, which could bring the water closet into compliance.

-2. Double-check height from the base
+2. Double-check height from the base.

 Use a measuring tape to check the length from the base of the floor to the top of the seat.
-To meet ADA toilet height requirements after installation, the top of the bowl—including the seat—must be between 17"-19" from the floor.
+The installed seat height must be between 17" and 19" from the floor to meet ADA toilet height requirements.

 Pro tip: Concealing plumbing components with wall-mounted toilets is a simple way to help meet toe clearance requirements.

-4. Gauge handle location and accessibility
+4. Gauge handle location and accessibility.

 Make sure there’s enough room to maneuver around the toilet in relation to walls and other barriers in the restroom.
 Users should have turning space of at least 60" diameter to meet ADA bathroom requirements.

-5. Keep force in check for flush handle requirements
+5. Keep force in check for flush handle requirements.

 The ADA also specifies the force needed to operate flush controls.
 Users need to be able to activate the toilet handle without twisting or straining the wrist and with minimal force, less than 5 pounds.